 When a VM is allocated against the Capacity Reservation, the additional VM components (disks, network, extensions, and any other requested components) must also be allocated.
 Now the VM usage will reflect one allocated VM and one unused capacity instance.
 The Reserved VM Instance will zero out the cost of either the VM or the unused capacity instance.
 The other charges associated with the allocated VM will also appear on the bill.
 Here is an example:

-Note

-Capacity Reservations for virtual machines do not change Azure’s usage rules for other components.
-Disks or other assets associated with VMs must still be managed separately.
-In the above example, the managed OS disk for VM 0 will incur usage charges if it exists even when VM 0 is not allocated.

 Confirm that your subscription has access to creating Capacity Reservation

-Confirm that subscription was successfully placed in the allowlist by performing the following steps
+Confirm that subscription was successfully registered for Capacity Reservation by performing the following steps:

 Login to the Azure CLI and run “az login”